computationalprivacy/bandicoot/docs/developers.rst

-has_gps             bool     whether gps locations have been loaded start_time          datetime time of the first record end_time            datetime time of the last record places              dict     dictionary of places with place_id as keys
+has_gps             bool     whether gps locations have been loaded start_time          datetime time of the first record end_time            datetime time of the last record antennas            dict     dictionary of antennas with antenna_id as keys
                              and latlon tuples
 home                string   the position the user spends the most time at
                              during the night.
 Computed using